caewok/fvtt-walled-templates/README.md

 3. Enable autotargeting everywhere.

 Several settings specified at the "world" level allow you to specify rules for autotargeting.
 (See below.)

+To disable autotargeting on a per-actor basis, enable an active effect on the token with "Attribute Key" set to "system.details.type.custom", "Change Mode" set to "Add", and "Effect Value" set to "NoTarget".
+This property is the same as that used by Midi Qol to ignore targeting.

 # Settings